xaizek/zograscope/README.md

 * empty lines, which are ignored
 * lines that start with a `#` (comments), which are ignored
+* lines that end with `/` match only directories, the `/` is stripped and line processing continues
 * lines without `/` are treated as shell-like globs against filename which apply at any directory level and define paths whose processing should be skipped
 * lines that start with `!` define exception from rules that precede them, you